 Alright, don’t do that.
 But according to the same Tilburg University study, the loneliness/materialism effect was particularly strong among singles.
 The study showed that single consumers were generally lonelier than their married counterparts and more likely to succumb to retail therapy to cheer themselves up.
 A different study showed that households with higher incomes made up of unmarried adults make 45% more unplanned purchases than their married counterparts.

 12. Wear High Heels While Shopping

 Do you tend to overspend when you go shopping?
 Next time, shop in heels.
-I know this sounds stupid, but according to new research by the Brigham Young University, shoppers who wear high heels think differently when they shop.
-The study indicated that consumers who experience a heightened sense of balance were more likely to carefully weigh their options and go with a sensible mid-price product.
+I know this sounds stupid, but according to new research by Brigham Young University, shoppers who wear high heels think differently when they shop.
+The study indicated that consumers who experience a heightened sense of balance were more likely to weigh their options and go with a sensible mid-price product.
 If not for the balance, teetering around in painful heels might keep you from sticking around a store for too long.

 If wearing heels is not culturally acceptable in your case or you’re shopping online, the BYU researchers also found the same effects while performing other activities that required balance, such as leaning back on your chair, standing on one foot, or playing a Wii Fit game.

 A study by researchers from the University of Pittsburgh indicated that consumers who think about the pros and cons of a choice before making a decision were more likely to exercise and consume healthy foods.
 They also had lower rates of alcohol dependency, procrastination, and overspending.
 There was also a correlation with their likelihood to be saving for retirement.